jiro1106/homesense-web/README.md

 ## Features

-This website presents the HomeSense product story and mobile-app interface.
+This website presents the HomeSense product story and mobile app interface.
 It demonstrates how a household can:

 - View real-time appliance usage by room and on/off status
 - Track total daily consumption in kWh
 - See a projected monthly bill in Philippine pesos
 - Review usage trends and estimated costs
 - Receive alerts for unusual consumption and practical energy-saving recommendations

-Web showcase built with React, Typescript and Tailwind.

 ## What I contributed